pengchengzeng/pengchengzeng.github.io/_pages/about.md

 - **Statistical genomics**, including single-cell multi-omics and spatial transcriptomics;
 - Interdisciplinary research bridging **data science** with other fields.

 📢📢 <span style="color:red;"> Prospective graduate and undergraduate students are welcome to join my group.
-We are also hiring a postdoctoral fellow.
+We are also seeking a postdoctoral fellow.
 See Positions for details.

 📢📢 <span style="color:green;"> Collaborations welcome—especially with researchers in biomedicine (genomics, spatial omics, etc), data science and AI.